 Lighting Candles

 The custom of lighting candles signifies the spiritual enlightenment brought by Jesus Christ.
 Lighting candles has many spiritual and symbolic meanings in different cultures and religious traditions.
 In Christianity, lighting candles is often associated with prayer, meditation, and spiritual awakening.
-Lighting a candle can symbolize the presence of the divine, the spreading of light in the darkness, and the hope and peace of Christ.
+Lighting a candle can symbolise the presence of the divine, the spreading of light in the darkness, and the hope and peace of Christ.

 In the Christian tradition, lighting candles during religious services, especially Advent and Christmas, represents the spiritual enlightenment and the coming of Christ as the world’s light.
-It also symbolizes the presence of God and the power of prayer to bring light into the world’s darkness.
+It also symbolises the presence of God and the power of prayer to bring light into the world’s darkness.

-The custom of lighting candles is a way for believers to physically and spiritually connect with the divine and to symbolize their faith, hope, and devotion.
+The custom of lighting candles is a way for believers to physically and spiritually connect with the divine and to symbolise their faith, hope, and devotion.
 It is a powerful and meaningful practice that has been passed down through generations and continues to be a cherished tradition in the Christian faith.

 The Christmas Traditions with Pagan Holiday Roots